JRakau/weather-javascript-project/README.md

 # Project Weather

-Project Weather is a website to consult current, max and min temperatures.
+Project Weather is a website to consult current, max and min temperatures using JSON to collect data from Visual Crossing Weather API.

 ## Features